Automation

 • Deliver via email or Slack

 Start at Level 1.
 If you're doing it consistently for 2 weeks and finding it valuable, move to Level 2.
-Level 3 only makes sense if you're posting content at least 4-5 times a week.
+Level 3 only makes sense if you're monitoring multiple sectors or managing several clients.

 What To Do Tomorrow Morning

-1. Pick 3 news sources your audience reads
+1. Pick 3 news sources relevant to your industry (use the lists above)

 2. Open Claude (free tier works fine)